zyga/snapd-smoke-tests/README.md

 Note that the advisory is only compatible with a given release of Fedora or EPEL, so you must be careful in selecting the system to pair it with.

+## Testing snapd AUR updates

+AUR does not have support for pull-requests, so it is advisable to host a separate repository mirroring the AUR one on GitHub or Gitlab.
+Open a PR and set `X_SPREAD_ARCH_SNAPD_PR` with an URL to the PR.
+If the repository is managed with [aurpublish](https://github.com/eli-schwartz/aurpublish), you can set `X_SPREAD_ARCH_REPO_SUBDIR` to point to the directory where snapd packaging files are located.